-GSA (Gender-Sexuality Alliance) – Dr. Younse
+GSA (GENDER-SEXUALITY ALLIANCE) – Dr. Younse and Ms. Saltzman

 The Gender-Sexuality Alliance is a club that discusses current events around the world where LGBT equality has materialized in culture and politics.
 GSA also provides a safe, non-judgmental space for all who join.
 This club is for anyone who supports and would take pride in promoting the GSA club and LGBT equality.

-HOPE FOR THE HOMELESS - Ms. Sands
+HOPE FOR THE HOMELESS - Mr. Nielson

 This is a club dedicated to helping the homeless with basic needs.
 They organize collections for items like clothing and bath supplies.
 The club also plans volunteer trips to local soup kitchens to prepare and serve meals.

-INTERACT CLUB – ROTARY – Mr. Wetjen
+HORTICULTURE CLUB – Mr. Bopp

 The Key Club is an international organization that is dedicated to helping others and serving the community.
 As the largest high school service club in the world, the Key Club gives students a variety of opportunities to build character, develop leadership skills, and provide service.
 At SHS, we hope to establish a presence at the school where we can make a difference in the classroom as well as outside the classroom.
 In the local community, we hope to connect with other service organizations to volunteer together.